|

 oceans; significant changes to the warmer trace gases of the atmosphere;

 and an explosion in the number of human beings.
+It is

 almost certain the human ego was involved though it is difficult to